-Hodka – famous for leather bags and quilts
+Hodka – Famous for Leather Bags and Quilts

-You will find many people of the pastoral community living here and leather is available in abundance in this small crafts village.
-To stand by the demands of shoes and harnesses, the local men of the village belonging to Meghwal community started making leather goods with a Kutchi touch (the geometrical pattern designs and color of leather).
+You will find many people from the pastoral community living here and leather is available in abundance in this small crafts village.
+To stand by the demands of shoes and harnesses, the local men of the village belonging to the Meghwal community started making leather goods with a Kutchi touch (the geometrical pattern designs and color of leather).
 You can meet these groups of leather craftsmen moving ahead from the houses of the working ladies in Hodka.
 Buy mirrors, file holders, mobile covers and shoes from the village.
-Hodka is situated at a short distance of 64 kilometers from Bhuj and is well-connected to various cities of the state by road.
+You can reach the village, Hodka without any hassle because of its good-connectivity with various cities of the state by road.

-Ajrakhpur – famous for Ajrakh designs
+Ajrakhpur – Famous for Ajrakh Designs

-Rogan painting or printing involves special kind of paints made from castor seeds’ oil and other kinds of vegetable dyes found in the area.
-The village is also known for producing copper bells or ghantadi that is usually used to tie around the neck of cattle as an identification mark to help the herders.
-The village is situated at a distance of around 50 kilometers of Bhuj.
+Rogan painting or printing involves special kinds of paints made from castor seeds’ oil and other kinds of vegetable dyes found in the area.
+The village is also known for producing copper bells or Ghantadi that is usually used to tie around the neck of cattle as an identification mark to help the herders.
+The village is situated at a distance of around 50 kilometers from Bhuj.
 So, if you are planning a trip to Rann of Kutch in the time of Rann Utsav, you can easily cover Nirona to know about the interesting art forms and you can also buy yourself a Rogan!

-Bhujodi – famous for handloom textiles
+Bhujodi – Famous for Handloom Textiles